networkx/networkx/doc/source/tutorial.rst

 Functions for analyzing graph properties
 ----------------------------------------

-The structure of G can be analyzed using various graph theoretic functions such as:
+The structure of G can be analyzed using various graph-theoretic functions such as:

 >>> nx.connected_components(G)
 [[1, 2, 3], ['spam']]